Madrid : Public transport networks

 Two large subsystems can be detected:

-- Metropolitan area of the region: 118 city bus routes, over 348 suburban lines, 4 underground lines and 3 light rail lines and 10 railways lines.
+• Metropolitan area of the region: 549 lines (117 city bus routes, 304 suburban day lines and 38 suburban lines), 4 underground lines and 3 light rail lines and 9 railways lines.

 Both subsystems are connected by a series of large interchanges that surround the central area of the city of Madrid, channeling the radial mobility between the capital and its metropolitan ring.
 They are usually located on the major access roads to Madrid, thus linking with the services offered by the associated suburban bus, as well as the big national and international intermodal hubs (airport, railway and long distance bus stations, etc.).